Our Directors and Staff

 Nick Gomez

-Flame Working Instructor
+Flame Working Studio Manager

-Started: 2014
+Year Started: 2014

 I am a family man with 2 boys and a wife who is my best friend.
 I always enjoy spending time with my family and I am also very passionate about making glass and music and practice both daily.
 I’m grateful to be able to make glass and teach people about glass for a living as well as help support my family using my passion for art.